19.4.1. Configure the Collector Deployer Powershell Script

 The script will “work” right away, but it may not send data to a place that you can access.
 This section defines what you can change and what to expected.

-There are three big decisions you need to make before running the deployer script:
+There are five big decisions you need to make before running the deployer script:

 1. Where the collected data will be sent